A Tractable Model of Precautionary Reserves,

 This paper has presented a tractable model of the net foreign assets of a small open economy.
 The desired level of domestic wealth was endogenized as the optimal level of precautionary wealth against an idiosyncratic risk.
 We presented two applications of the model.
 The first concerned the relationship between economic development and capital flows.
 The second concerned the long-run global implications of reducing global imbalances by reducing the desired stock of saving outside of the United States.

 Although very stylized, the model is able to predict plausible orders of magnitude for the ratio of net foreign assets to GDP.
-This being said, there are several dimensions in which the model could be made more realistic, probably at the expense of tractability.
+This being said, there are several dimensions in which the model could be made more realistic, at the expense of tractability.
 In particular, it would be interesting to know the exchange rate implications of a multi-goods extension of the model.
 (We anticipate that such an extension would show that a developing country that increases its desired level of foreign assets following economic liberalization will see a depreciation of its real exchange rate.)
 It would be also interesting to look at the impact of changes in the desired level of wealth on the price of assets other than currencies.

 Our paper also has potential implications for future empirical work.
 To the best of our knowledge, the empirical literature has not looked at the impact of idiosyncratic risk and social insurance on net foreign assets in the context of a large sample of countries.
-The available evidence is anecdotal or focused on one country (e.g., Chamon and Prasad (2010)), or it is about financial development rather than social insurance (Mendoza, Quadrini, and Rios-Rull (2007)).
+The available evidence is anecdotal or focused on one country (e.g., Chamon and Prasad (2010)), or it is about financial development rather than social insurance (Mendoza, Quadrini, and Ríos-Rull (2009)).
 It would be interesting to see if the predictions of our framework for net foreign assets can be tested with the available data (although we have not been able to find a cross-country database on social insurance that could be used for such an empirical study).

 A Appendix